shariq1989/cookbook/content/recipe/belgium_waffles.md

 +++
 title = "Crispy Belgium Waffle" date = "2020-12-02"
-description = "This authentic Belgian waffle recipe yields waffles that are crispy on the outside and fluffy on the inside.
-Bonus, they are easy to make and ready in a few minutes with common ingredients from your pantry." tags = [
+description = "If you enjoy waffles that are crispy on the outside and fluffy on the inside, these are the waffles for you.
+The best part about these waffles, in my opinion, is how easy they are to make and they are ready in just a few minutes with common ingredients from your pantry." tags = [
+    "breakfast",
     "vegetarian"

 ]
-#thumbnail= "images/waffles.jpg"
+thumbnail= "images/belgiumwaffle.jpg"
 +++

 Servings: 4 Waffles <!--more-->